-It’s pretty well-known that Immigration and Customs Enforcement’s Dallas office arrested almost 17,000 people last year, which was the highest number of any region – and that ICE deportation is on the rise all over the country.
+It’s pretty well-known that Immigration and Customs Enforcement’s arrested over 42,000 people in Texas last year– and that ICE deportation is on the rise all over the country.
 But what is deportation, and are there ways you can avoid it?

 ICE Deportation: What You Need To Know

 Deportation – now called removal – is defined as “the formal removal of an alien from the United States when the alien has been found removable for violating the immigration laws.”

 Violating the immigration laws is a pretty broad term, but it basically refers committing crimes, threatening public safety, or violating the terms of a visa.

 An immigration judge is the one who ultimately orders deportation, but the entire function is managed by ICE.

 In some states, like Texas, the top levels of government are moving forward with aggressive legislation to allow authorities to identify, locate, and detain individuals who may not have proper authorization.

 So called “sanctuary cities” that have been safe havens for undocumented immigrants are being threatened with reduced federal and state funding if they continue to release people that the immigration authorities want to be detained.

 Deportation seems to be the best solution in the minds of many state and federal officials and legislators.
 This solution is most likely aimed at individuals who have committed crimes.